 Conflict of Interest

-- Conflict of Interest Coordinator: Molly Stoufer, Research and Institutional Integrity Office, 510-486-5820 email@example.com
+- Conflict of Interest Coordinator: Molly Stoufer, Requirements Program Manager, Office of Institutional Assurance and Integrity, 510-486-5820 firstname.lastname@example.org

 - Employee-Vendor Relationships: Becky Cornett, Procurement and Property Management, 510-495-8186; BCornett@lbl.gov